borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 borgmatic's `source_directories` option.
 Btrfs does not support snapshotting read-only subvolumes.

-<span class="minilink minilink-addedin">New in version 2.0.7</span> The
+<span class="minilink minilink-addedin">New in version 2.0.7</span> The path can
-subvolume path can be either the path of the subvolume itself or the mount point where the subvolume is mounted.
-Prior to version 2.0.7, only the mount point was supported (if it differed from the subvolume path).
+be either the path of the subvolume itself or the mount point where the subvolume is mounted.
+Prior to version 2.0.7, the subvolume path could not be used if the subvolume was mounted elsewhere; only the mount point could be used.

 <span class="minilink minilink-addedin">New in version 1.9.6</span> Instead of
 using `source_directories`, you can include the subvolume path as a root pattern